 \section{Introduction}

 5G networks can use frequency bands above 6 GHz known as mmWave bands to meet the high rate requirements of data-intensive use cases such as immersive media applications~\cite{sakaguchi2017and}.
-However, these high frequency bands have increased path losses compared to sub-6GHz channels and are more susceptible to channel impairments, e.g., due to blocking objects or rain drops~\cite{liu2016user}.
+However, these high frequency bands have increased path losses compared to sub-6GHz channels and are more susceptible to channel impairments, e.g. due to blocking objects or raindrops~\cite{liu2016user}.
 Massive directional antennas in mmWave base stations (BSs) can compensate for this increased path loss, by transmitting in focused beams via \emph{beamforming}.
 Beamforming increases the channel gain based on the alignment of the beams of a BS and a user \cite{nadeem2010analysis}.
 Alignment then becomes a key factor in determining the link quality.
-Additionally, to compensate for blockage or other channel impairments such as rain, users can increase their connection reliability by simultaneously connecting to multiple BSs as illustrated in Fig.\ref{fig:mmwave_scenario}.
-While \emph{multi-connectivity} (MC) can be implemented in different ways, e.g., packet duplication or packet splitting~\cite{Suer2020Multi-ConnectivityOverview}, we investigate a scenario with \textit{packet-splitting} MC, in which a user's downlink traffic is split over different links to also increase the total user throughput.
+Additionally, to compensate for blockage or other channel impairments such as rain, users can sustain a higher connection reliability by simultaneously connecting to multiple BSs as illustrated in Fig.\ref{fig:mmwave_scenario}.
+While \emph{multi-connectivity} (MC) can be implemented in different ways, e.g. packet duplication or load balancing~\cite{Suer2020Multi-ConnectivityOverview}, we investigate a scenario with \textit{load balancing} MC, in which a user's downlink traffic is split over different links to also increase the user throughput.